Overview

 The UVM program has been developed by a highly experienced faculty team, the members of which are all currently serving as practitioners, researchers, and educators in the field.

-Through decades-long initiatives and research carried out through The Vermont Center on Behavior and Health (VCBH), led by Director Stephen T. Higgins, PhD, at The UVM Larner College of Medicine, they have created approaches and other tools to help practitioners guide those with addiction toward better physical and mental health.
-This program will provide a foundation for the application of some of those approaches.
+Through decades-long initiatives and research carried out through The Vermont Center on Behavior and Health (VCBH), led by Director Stephen T. Higgins, PhD, at The UVM Larner College of Medicine, they have developed and tested approaches to help practitioners guide those with addiction toward better physical and mental health.
+This program will provide a foundation for the application of one of those approaches, contingency management.

 Admissions